DanielXMoore/Civet/civet.dev/index.md

 <Playground>
 text = """
   This text is a string that doesn't include the leading whitespace.
 """
 </Playground>

 <Playground>
 text = ```
   Also works for
-  templates!
+  ${templates}!
 ```
 </Playground>